I’ve started taking an interest in wanting to know the difference between traditional Arab dress and how that indicates what country they’re from.

 Components of Traditional Arab Dress for Men

-The ankle length garb that is called different names depending on the country or region.
+The ankle length garb is called different names depending on the country or region.
 Examples are: thawb, thobe, dishdasha, kandura, jalabiyyah, khamiis, and gandora

 Headscarves are called keffiyehs.
 Also known as ghutrah, shemagh, hattah, mashadah, chafiye, or cededani.
 How a headscarf is worn, it’s style and color can have different meanings.
 Or not.
 It can just be preference.